karthik-is-here/Smart-Traffic-and-Accident-Risk-3/README.md

 Kochi Traffic Intelligence is an end-to-end ML project that models urban traffic behaviour across Kochi's major road network.
 The system takes user inputs — area, day of week, hour, and weather condition — and runs two trained XGBoost classifiers to predict the **congestion level** and **accident risk level** for every road in the selected area.
 Results are visualised on an interactive dark-map overlay with colour-coded markers, a sortable road table, and a live weather and risk summary panel.

-The project is designed in two phases.
-The current version runs on a synthetic dataset that mirrors the schema of real TomTom Traffic API and OpenWeatherMap data.
-The second phase replaces the synthetic data with real collected data — requiring only a model retrain with no changes to the dashboard or pipeline.
+Real traffic data is collected every 30 minutes via an Android phone running Termux, querying the TomTom Traffic Flow API and OpenWeatherMap API, and auto-committing to a private GitHub repository.
+Because the real data was collected during a dry spell, rain and fog rows are supplemented using `augment_weather.py` before retraining.

 ---